Current as of: 30 May 2019

 What personal information do we collect?

-• names, date of birth, addresses, contact details, next of kin and emergency contacts
+• Names, date of birth, addresses, email and contact details

 • healthcare identifiers

 You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.

 How do we collect your personal information?